oroinc/documentation/user_guide/workflow_management.rst

 Attributes
 ^^^^^^^^^^
 :term:`Attributes <Attribute>`,(also referred as "fields") are characteristics of the record.
-For example, zip-code and street name are attributes of an address.
+For example, ZIP code and street name are attributes of an address.

 In the course of each transition you can change some attributes of the record processed.
 For example, document